bpk68/university-of-york.github.io/styles/js-styles.md

 **Good examples**

--project_loader.js
--myfilename.js
--a-long-js-filename-here.js
+- project_loader.js
+- myfilename.js
+- a-long-js-filename-here.js

 ### File structure

 A source file consists of, in order:

--License or copyright information, if present or required -@fileoverview JSDoc, if present
+- License or copyright information, if present or required
+- @fileoverview JSDoc, if present
--Required files or modules (e.g. `require('afile')` or `import Module from "./my-module";`), if necessary -The file’s implementation
+- Required files or modules (e.g. `require('afile')` or `import Module from "./my-module";`), if necessary
+- The file’s implementation
--Export of the module (**N.B.** only needed for package manager environments where this is a module to export)
+- Export of the module (**N.B.** only needed for package manager environments where this is a module to export)

 Exactly one blank line separates each section that is present, except the file's implementation, which should be preceded by 1 or 2 blank lines.